 Chances are that you won’t miss it much either.

-When I think about how much stuff we gave away and how we’re now living with less stuff, I honestly can't even remember half of the things we got rid of.
+When I think about how much stuff we gave away and how we’re now living with less stuff and decluttering, I honestly can’t even remember half of the things we got rid of.
 Now, I know that I never really needed the majority of those things.

 Having more stuff doesn’t make you happier.